NicoleJackson89/pp4-recipe-share/README.md

 - Informative content and easy to follow navigation between pages.
 - Easily sign up to allow sharing of my own recipes and commenting on other recipe posts.
 - Get notifications for actions performed throughout the page.
-- Other users comments are visible to all users of the site.
+- Other users' comments are visible to all users of the site.

 ### As a returning / logged in user
 - Easily navigate through the webpage and recipe posts from the home page.
-- Add a recipe post with easy, also the benefit of customization of text on some fields when adding a recipe.
+- Add a recipe post with ease, also the benefit of customization of text on some fields when adding a recipe.
-- Recipes show likes on the home page as well as a short description of what the recipe is entails.
+- Recipes show likes on the homepage as well as a short description of what the recipe entails.
 - Recipes are well laid out for easy understanding on the detail view as well as the adding a recipe view.
 - Users can edit and delete recipes they have posted.
 - Notifications are made visible when changes are successful.
 - Users can comment on posts, edit and delete is also available if the comment was created by them.
-- Other users comments are visible to all users of the site.
+- Other users' comments are visible to all users of the site.

 ### As an admin user
 - There is a secure login separate from the main webpage for administrators.